BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 **Although not mandatory, it is extremely recommended that you set it up, as you can easily validate your blueprint files** using VSCode by adding this JSON schema entry to your settings:

+1. Press F1, type and select 'Open User Settings (JSON)'
+2. Copy the following and paste inside the main object of the JSON you just opened:

 ```json
 "json.schemas": [
   {